Youth & Family Programs

 - Hebrew learning focusing on literacy towards deciphering liturgy and text for all students.

-Kadima will not turn away any young person who wants to enroll in Kadima Youth Programs, including our b'mitzvah program.
+Kadima will not turn away any young person who wants to enroll in Kadima Youth Programs, including Kadima School, our b'mitzvah program, and teen programming.
 We strongly believe that the progressive Jewish education we offer should be available to all youth and families who wish to participate.

-All school families, just like all member households of Kadima, are asked to first determine the Nadiv Lev (Accessible Dues) giving level that is right for them, factoring in the relevant fees for the young people in their family who will be enrolling in Kadima School for the coming school year.
+All school families, just like all member households of Kadima, are asked to first determine the Nadiv Lev (lit. generous heart/a sustainable and sustaining gift) giving level that is right for them.
+Note that the second page of the school registration form includes options to pay upfront, quarterly, or monthly (ending in June).
+Simply select your preference.

-All school families, just like all member households of Kadima, are asked to first determine the Nadiv Lev (Accessible Dues) giving level that is right for them, factoring in the relevant fees for the young people in their family who will be enrolling in Kadima School for the coming school year.
+All school families, just like all member households of Kadima, are asked to first determine the Nadiv Lev (lit. generous heart/a sustainable and sustaining gift) giving level that is right for them.
+Note that the second page of the school registration form includes options to pay upfront, quarterly, or monthly (ending in June).
+Simply select your preference.

 If you are unable to pay full school fees, please still register using the regular membership and school enrollment form.
-Enter the amounts you are able to pay for Nadiv Lev (Accessible Dues) and school fees when prompted.
-We will be in touch with you to discuss your financial needs and next steps.
+Enter the amounts you are able to pay for Nadiv Lev and school fees when prompted.
 Our intention is to do our best to meet your financial needs as well as our obligation to pay our teachers and staff and run a robust range of programming.

 |